 - A maximum prison sentence of twenty years.

-Note that these penalties are for first offenses and can increase with subsequent offenses, and can also increase if you are charged with distribution in a school zone or public park.
+Note that these penalties are for first offenses and can increase with subsequent offenses, and you can also face additional charges if you are found distributing or intending to distribute in a school zone, public park or public housing project.

 If you are arrested for a cocaine offense, it is important to seek legal help as soon as possible to minimize the penalties and ensure your rights are observed.
-Contact Schneider Freiberger today to get started on your cocaine possession or distribution defense.
+Schneider Freiberger is ready to get started on your cocaine possession or distribution defense and defend your rights.